 - For each individual country where you travel to Lapland:

-- Spend no less than 3 nights there.
-Given the amount of traveling involved and what there is to be enjoyed, less than 3 nights is not ideal.
+- Spend no less than three nights there.
+Given the amount of traveling involved and what there is to be enjoyed, less than three nights is not ideal.

-- Select 2 or 3 Lapland towns per country.
-That should allow you to spend a maximum of 7 nights in the region – if you have the time – and enjoy a leisurely (yet active) stay in each town.
+- Select two or three Lapland towns per country.
+That should allow you to spend a maximum of seven nights in the region – if you have the time – and enjoy a leisurely (yet active) stay in each town.
 In other words: you will not be rushed and you will not be bored.
-We have had clients who spent a total of 3 weeks enjoying both the Lapland regions as well as the capitals in Norway, Sweden and Finland.
-Their feedback to us always expresses a nice balance of time-spent and pace at each location.
+We have had clients who spent a total of three weeks enjoying both the Lapland regions as well as the capitals in Norway, Sweden, and Finland.
+Their feedback to us always expresses a nice balance of time spent and pace at each location.

-Still, the most important takeaway is: go there!
-Put it on your future-vacation list and, when the opportunity presents itself, treat yourself (and those you love) to an incredibly memorable winter vacation.
+So, do you want a fantastic winter vacation?
+Visit Lapland!
+Put it on your future vacation list and, when the opportunity presents itself, treat yourself (and those you love) to an unforgettable winter vacation.
 Don’t be surprised if it becomes the best one you have ever had!